Ethan Ampadu: Chelsea

 On 1 July 2017, Ampadu signed a contract with Premier League club Chelsea.
 The two clubs had entered negotiations over a compensation fee for the player in an attempt to reach a fee that both found acceptable for the then 16-year-old.
 Yet, in November 2017, Exeter City chairman Julian Tagg said that, whilst there was still a positive relationship between the two clubs, there was also a "massive disparity" in both clubs' valuation of the player.
 It was set to go to a tribunal.

 On 20 September 2017, Ampadu made his debut for Chelsea in an EFL Cup third round match against Nottingham Forest, coming on in the 55th minute for Cesc Fàbregas.
 Doing so made him the first player born in the 2000s to play for the Chelsea senior team.
 At 17 years and six days old, he also became the youngest player to debut for the club in over ten years.
 On 12 December 2017, he made his Premier League debut for Chelsea, coming on as a substitute against Huddersfield Town in the 80th minute.
+In September 2018, he signed a new five-year contract with Chelsea.

-In September 2018 he signed a new five-year contract with Chelsea.
+Loan spells

 In July 2019, new manager Frank Lampard confirmed that Ampadu would spend the 2019–20 season out on loan at another club.
-In that period, Ampadu joined RB Leipzig on a season-long loan deal.
+In that period, Ampadu joined Bundesliga club RB Leipzig on a season-long loan deal.

 On 7 September 2020, Ampadu joined fellow Premier League club Sheffield United on a season-long loan.
-He played 29 games in all competitions for the Blades, who were relegated.
+He played 29 games in all competitions for the Blades, who were relegated at the end of the season.

-On 31 August 2021, Ampadu joined Italian side, Venezia on a season-long loan after signing a new three-year deal with Chelsea.
+On 31 August 2021, Ampadu joined Serie A club Venezia on a season-long loan after signing a new three-year deal with Chelsea.
+Venezia were relegated at the end of the season.

-On 1 September 2022, Ampadu joined Spezia on a season-long loan.
+On 1 September 2022, Ampadu joined Serie A club Spezia on a season-long loan.
+Spezia finished the season in 17th place, meaning they had to play Hellas Verona, the 18th placed team, in a one-off relegation play-off in Sassuolo's Mapei Stadium.
+Ampadu scored the equaliser for Spezia, scoring his first goal in the professional game in the process, but he could not prevent a 3–1 loss.